basicsofICT/pythonpro26Assignment/README.md

 3. **Part 4**: Work with lists and iteration
 4. **Part 5**: Advanced data structures (dictionaries, tuples)
 5. **Part 6**: File I/O and error handling

 ---

+## 📄 License

+This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

+### What this means:
+- ✅ Free to use for personal and educational purposes
+- ✅ Free to modify and distribute
+- ✅ Free to use in commercial projects
+- ✅ No warranty provided

+---